Want To Start A New Business – deAsra Guide 2018

 7. Get Funding

 Proper funding is crucial when you start a business.
-You need money for the smallest of tasks related to a business.
+You need money for the smallest of tasks related to business.

 So how do you get this money?

 – Savings, Friends and Family – You can utilise your savings, borrow from your friends and family with an assurance to return it within a specified time.
-This could be beneficial as we can borrow money at lower interest rate as compared to market lending rate.
+This could be beneficial as we can borrow money at a lower interest rate as compared to the market lending rate.

 – Crowdfunding – There are many crowdfunding platforms where you ask for money for your business from people.
 Anyone who likes your idea can contribute whatever sum they feel like.
 And ‘little drops of water, make a mighty ocean’.